rcoleworld/reddit-sentiment-analysis/README.md

 feature_words = list(frequency_dist)[:size_of_feature_set]
 ```
-Now that we have the word features of the dataset, we can use these to build the feature sets of each row in our dataset.
-These features sets are dictionaries with the word as the key and a Boolean representing whether or not the word is in the row for the value.
-We do this for all of the words contained in the word features.
+Now that we have the word features of the dataset, we can use these to build the feature sets for each row in our dataset.
+These feature sets are dictionaries with the word as the key and a Boolean representing whether or not the word is in the row for the value.
+We do this for all of the words contained in our word features.
 After we do this for every row in our dataset, we can now train a forest classifier on these feature sets.

 ## Exploration of ML: Random Forests in a Nutshell

 Let’s say we have an image with just a solid color.
 This color is a bluish color that looks like it might also be purple.
 We want to know what this color is so we post a poll online so people can vote on the color.
 Most likely the answer with the most votes will be correct.
 This is an odd example, but we do see this all of the time online.
-On Chegg, for example, the correct answers tend to get more upvotes.
+On Chegg the correct answers tend to get more upvotes.
+On YouTube, videos that convey messages that people generally agree with typically receive more likes than dislikes.
+This method of making a decision on what is “correct” is called an ensemble.

 Why are we talking about colors?
-Well a random forest works in a similar way.
+Well, a random forest works in a similar way.
 A random forest is made up of many decision trees.
 The decision trees in a random forest essentially vote on the classification.
 The answer with the most votes is chosen for the classification.

 These decision trees are essentially comprised of a series of questions.
-Each node in the tree represents a question with each of the two pointers to the next node being the answers to the question.
+Each node in the tree represents a question with each of the pointers to the node’s children being the answers to the question.
 Below is a very simplified example of this where the tree is representing the decision of which clothing item to wear outside.

 ```
 Is it cold outside?